medaminefh/python-projects/projects/Url-Shortner/README.md

 cd projects
 ```

-- Go to the Rock-Paper-Scissors folder
+- Go to the URL-Shortner folder

 ```
-cd Url-Shortener
+cd Url-Shortner
 ```

 - Run the following command